124 Jingle Bell-Rockin’ Christmas Dinner Ideas

 Festive cocktail recipes:

-At the end of all that cooking, even Santa's star elf wants to kick back with a treat!
-Pomegranate, ginger syrup, grapefruit, and mint bring Christmas cheer to this tequila-based cocktail.
-This festive-looking drink is great without the alcohol as well, so prepare it however you like.
+At the end of all that cooking, even Santa's star elf wants to kick back and join the family and guests for a treat!
+Pomegranate seeds, fresh pineapple, citrus, and apple bring Christmas cheer to this rum- and sparkling wine-based punch.

 And for dessert?